Riding your motorcycle in the EU post-Brexit

 To add an extra layer of complexity, the IDPs most needed are valid for different periods of time with the 1949 IDP only lasting a year, the 1968 IDP valid for three years.

 The current cost is £5.50 but, confusingly, there are various types of IDP and they are relevant to different countries.
 For some trips you will need multiple IDPs; for example if you travel from France and into Spain you will need two at a cost of £5.50 each.

 This is an ever-changing scenario so checking on the Government website is the best and safest way to ensure you have the latest information.

 To find a Post Office that issues IDPs check here: https://www.postoffice.co.uk/international-driving-permit

 What about the European Health Insurance Card (EHIC)?

-After Britain leaves the EU, the current EHIC will no longer be valid as the UK.
+After the transition period, the current EHIC will no longer be valid as the UK.
 This means the free health and emergency cover UK residents currently have in EU countries will cease to be free of charge.

 What this means is you will need personal travel and healthcare insurance to ensure you have adequate cover against hospital treatment bills that can quickly become enormous.

 You must check that injuries or illness sustained as a result of riding a motorcycle or scooter will still be covered by your health or travel insurance policy, as some policies will exclude this method of transportation.